US Visa Processing Times 2025

 Finally, after much patience and time, and having ultimately attended a 2-3 hour interview, you will usually need to wait a further 2-3 weeks for your green card to be processed.

-US visa processing times with premium processing
+Premium processing: fast-tracked US visa processing times

 In some cases, premium processing may be available with USCIS for a fee, for example, for immigrant and nonimmigrant employment petitions.
 Under this service, USCIS provides a guarantee that some adjudicative action will be taken on the case within either 15 or 45 calendar days, although this does not necessarily guarantee that the petition will be approved.